christophergandrud/StanCat/README.md

 caterpillar plots for posterior distributions in `stanfit` objects created with [Stan](http://mc-stan.org/).

+You use regular expressions to identify the parameters, so that you can easily plot a number of parameters using very compact code.

 ## Example

 First run your Stan model as usual: